Tuanku Muhriz's Anti-Corruption Stance

-The following is a verbatim translation of a beautifully written passage from a column by Faisal Tehrani, a research fellow at the Institut Alam dan Tamadun Melayu at Universiti Kebangsaan Malaysia and an associate researcher at the Weatherhead Center, Harvard University.
+The following is a verbatim translation of a passage from a column by Faisal Tehrani, a research fellow at the Institut Alam dan Tamadun Melayu at Universiti Kebangsaan Malaysia and an associate researcher at the Weatherhead Center, Harvard University.

 Sikap Antirasuah Tuanku Muhriz